stat6250-s17/course-questions-wiki/week-02/README.md

 * *Question (aalshehry−stat6250):* Without using the YEARCUTOFF= option, how would SAS interpret 11/11/20?
 Is it 1920 or 2020?
 * *Answer (aalshehry−stat6250):* The default value of YEARCUTOFF= is 1920.
 - Question (lzhao4−stat6250): How does YEARCUTOFF= option work on the interpretation of two-digits years?
+- Question (yyan11−stat6250): How the YEARCUTOFF= Option Works?
+- Answer (yyan11−stat6250): When a two-digit year value is read, SAS interprets it based on a 100-year span that starts with the YEARCUTOFF= value.